Deming PDCA Cycle Four Stages, Advantages, and Disadvantages

 4. Act

 ACT is the final stage of the system that finalizes the perfect solution to implement it.
 In this stage, your organization should follow adapt, adopt, and abandon factors.
 Adapt refers to changing and modifying the PDSA circle for the next test.
 Adopt indicates considering expanding the system to all departments in the organization.
-Abandon means modify your full approach and repeat the PDCA circle.
+Abandon means modifying your full approach and repeating the PDCA circle.
 In sum, it is the step of standardization that is considered standardized when goals are exceeded.

 Firstly, PDSA is a simple and effective process to resolve a new and recurring problem in the industry.
 In addition, it is a repeated approach that will allow you to measure results without a waste of time.
 Moreover, it is a risk-free cycle to apply a small scale in the project; therefore, no need to change the full process if it doesn't work.